If the Milky Way were a grain of salt how big would the universe be?

 Next, I reduce the universe.
 As mentioned above the galaxy is 100,000 light years in diameter and the observable universe is 14 billion light years in each direction making its diameter 28 billion years.
 Therefore, the universe is bigger by a factor of 280,000.
 So, if the galaxy were the size of a grain of salt the universe would be 280,000 mm divided by 3 which equals 93,333 mm or 93.3 meters long.

-In a circle of diameter 93.3 meters our galaxy would be one grain of salt.
-I can picture that.
+In a sphere of diameter 93.3 meters our galaxy would be one grain of salt.